 Programs and Services

-WAVES Informs, Consults, Develops & Supports
+Student Support and Advocacy Informs, Consults, Develops and Supports

-WAVES workshops and events raise awareness and promote healthy lifestyle choices through interactive and educational activities.
+SSAC workshops and events raise awareness and promote healthy lifestyle choices through interactive and educational activities.
 Popular outreach events include the Health and Wellness Expo, Turn Off the Violence Week, Safe Spring Break Awareness Week, Love Your Body Campaign, Give Cancer the Boot (formerly Breastival and Testival), and Victims’ Rights Week.
-In addition, WAVES staff present in academic classes, at residence halls, and for student organizations, and use online education modules to educate students.
+In addition, SSAC staff present in academic classes, at residence halls, and for student organizations, and use online education modules to educate students.

-WAVES also informs students by creating and disseminating health-related educational resources.
+SSAC also informs students by creating and disseminating health-related educational resources.
 Materials range from Quit Kits to help with smoking cessation to online lists of local violence prevention offices to brochures on stress management.